 Aims and objectives

-The ISRG aims to encourage and promotes publication of academic work in the field of Irish Studies and generally on topics of relevance to Ireland particularly in the areas of history, drama, literature, politics and psychology.
+The ISRG aims to encourage and promotes publication of academic work in the field of Irish Studies and generally on topics of relevance to Ireland particularly in the areas of history, culture, drama, literature, politics and psychology.

 Conferences: the ISRG aims to encourage and promote participation by group members in conferences and symposia related to Irish issues.